microsoftgraph/microsoft-graph-docs-contrib/concepts/workbook-error-codes.md

 |504    | **gatewayTimeout**        | The server, while acting as a proxy, did not receive a timely response from the upstream server in order to complete the request.

 ## Detailed error code
-The following are some additional error codes that your app might encounter within the first level of nested `innerError` objects.
+The following are important error codes that your app might encounter within the first level of nested `innerError` objects.
 The service might add new error codes at any time.

 - accessConflict
-- accessDenied
 - badRequestUncategorized
 - conflictUncategorized
-- filteredRangeConflict
 - forbiddenUncategorized
 - gatewayTimeoutUncategorized
-- generalException
-- insertDeleteConflict
 - internalServerErrorUncategorized
-- invalidArgument
-- invalidReference
 - invalidSessionAccessConflict
 - invalidSessionAuthentication
 - invalidSessionNotFound